 Players departing the club after the 1950 season included Gordon Cameron after 79 games (coach of Wagga North), Mal Macpherson (coach of East Burwood), Jack Dorgan (Echuca), Norm Bernard (Terang), Ken May (St. Arnaud) and Vin Morrissey (retired).
 Macpherson was only 22 years of age but had played 84 games and kicked 198 goals at Williamstown from 1946-1950, but felt his knee, injured the previous season against Sandringham in round 8, was still a doubtful quantity at VFA level.
 Also, Lou Salvas retired after just a few games, leaving his record at 103 matches for 112 goals.
 Fred Matthews similarly played a few games to reach exactly 100 during which he scored 52 goals, then transferred to Newport.
-Jack Danckert, last season's best and fairest winner, dropped out during the season due to his employment, and an injury to Murray McRae restricted him to just the first two games.
+Jack Danckert, last season's best and fairest winner, dropped out during the season due to his employment after 64 games, and an injury to Murray McRae restricted him to just the first two games.
 Reg Featherby also sustained a serious injury early in the season, and was replaced as vice-captain by Alf Sampson, who brought up his 100th game in royal blue and gold in the final game of the year.

 Recruits included 19 year-old Bill Gunn from Seddon, who would go on to play 104 games with South Melbourne, club legend Gerry Callahan who joined from Moonee Ponds CYMS, Noel Allanson from Essendon and promising juniors Ray Smith, J. Davies, R. Chapman, J. Paton and Jack Heslop.
 Bill Wells made another of his periodical returns to the club but found most of his old team mates had either retired or transferred and he failed to see out the season.
 Jack Rennie, a nephew of former Williamstown secretary Arch Rennie, played with the Seagulls in 1950-52 (11 games, 3 goals) before turning his attention to boxing, and going on to train world bantamweight champion Lionel Rose in the late 1960’s.